-The most popular way to calculate the amount of money needed to achieve FIRE is the 4% rule.
-It is based on the Trinity study and concluded that it is safe to withdraw 4% per year from an investment portfolio without ever depleting it.
+The most popular way to calculate the amount of money needed to achieve FIRE (your FIRE number) is the 4% rule.
+Based on the results of the Trinity Study, it is safe to withdraw 4% per year from an investment portfolio without ever depleting it.
 Hence, there are two ways to calculate how much money you need in your portfolio:

 If you are not interested in reaching FIRE, you can work out the amount of savings you should have at your age and use this as your target.